berkeley-cdss/docs/course-software/seamless-learning/sections.md

 3. Click into each old section, go to the **Roster** tab, and click on **Copy Roster**.
     - If you are **expanding** section capacities: Click into the corresponding new section with updated capacity, go to the Roster tab, click on **Add Students**, and paste the list of student emails you copied in the previous step to move them into the new section.
     - If you are **decreasing** section capacities: You will need to manually move students around according to whatever your course policies are.

+{: .note }
+Staff can enroll students above the set capacity of a section.
+The section will display no open seats until enrollment goes under capacity.
+Capacity is most important if you allow students to switch sections themselves using the sections tool.

 ## Section customization by staff members